JesusVazquezDev/Cisco-CCNA-Commands-Cheat-Sheet/README.md

 |:----------:|:-------------:|
  `router rip` | Enters RIP configuration mode
  `version 2` | RIP version 2
- `no auto-summary` | Modifys the default RIPv2 behavior of automatic summarization `default-information originate` | Generates a default route `show ip rip database` | Displays the contents of the RIP routing database
+ `maximum-paths <number>` | Modifies the number of paths RIP will perform ECMP load-balancing over `no auto-summary` | Modifys the default RIPv2 behavior of automatic summarization `default-information originate` | Generates a default route `show ip rip database` | Displays the contents of the RIP routing database